Tirath Das Dogra

 Tirath Das Dogra (IAST: Tīrath Dās Ḍōgarā, born 18 July 1947) is an Indian forensic pathologist.
-He was the pro-chancellor and vice-chancellor of SGT University, Budhera Gurgaon Haryana (2013–2017).
+He was the pro-chancellor and vice-chancellor of Shree Guru Gobind Singh Tricentenary University,Haryana (2013–2017).

 Early life

-He was born to Prem Nath Dogra and Gayano Devi Dogra at Badi Brahmana, near Jammu, Jammu & Kashmir, British India, 20 kilometres from Jammu on the Basantar River (the present border with Pakistan).
-After the partition of India in 1947 his father moved to Bikaner in 1959; he settled there permanently in 1961.
-Dogra completed Badridas Vidavatji ka Middle School Sikar and Matric in 1963 and attended M M High School Bikaner from 1959 to 1963.
-After a year at Dungar College Bikaner, he received a degree in medicine from Sardar Patel Medical College, Bikaner.
+He was born to Prem Nath Dogra and Gayano Devi Dogra at Bari Brahmana, near Jammu, Jammu & Kashmir, British India, 20 kilometres from Jammu on the Basantar River (the present border with Pakistan).
+After the Partition of India in 1947 his father moved to Bikaner in 1959; he settled there permanently in 1961.
+Dogra completed Badridas Vidavatji ka Middle School Sikar and SSC in 1963 and attended M M High School Bikaner (1959 to 1963).
+After a year at Dungar College Bikaner, he received a degree in medicine from Sardar Patel Medical College.